 Once installation is complete, go to Activities dashboard, search for Eclipse and launch it:

 During the launch, Eclipse will ask you to set a Workplace.
 This will be the default location for your Eclipse to save files of your application’s build on Eclipse.

 Congratulations!
 You have successfully installed Eclipse.
 Thanks for using this tutorial for installing Eclipse IDE in Ubuntu 20.04 LTS Focal Fossas system.
-For additional help or useful information, we recommend you to check the official Eclipse website.
+For additional help or useful information, we recommend you check the official Eclipse website.